 Brandon Smith is First Vice President-Investments at Wells Fargo Advisors in Los Altos.
 He is a member of the museum’s Finance Committee.
 Originally from Sonora, he lives in Los Altos with his wife and 4 children, is an active member of the Los Altos Rotary Club, and an avid player in the Palo Alto Adult Soccer League.
 He holds a B.A. with a major in Public Relations and a minor in Spanish from Brigham Young University.

 Ginger Summit chairs the Museum’s Oral History Project.
 She is a former speech and language therapist and special education teacher with a long history of community service including Town Council and Mayor of Los Altos Hills and CSMA Board.
 An accomplished textile artist, her art was featured in the Museum’s recent exhibit, “Reflect + Create”.
 Ginger holds a B.A in Psychology/Child Development and History; M.A. in Language Development from Stanford University; Elementary Teaching Credential from San Jose State University.

-Eleanor Watanabe is Board Secretary, Chair of the Museum’s Partnerships committees, a museum docent, and member of the PR/Marketing team.
+Eleanor Watanabe is President and 1st VP, Chair of the Museum’s Partnerships committees, a museum docent, and member of the PR/Marketing Committee.
 She is a past president and founding executive director of the Cupertino Educational Endowment Foundation (CEEF).
 She has played an active leadership role in support of educational and environmental programs in the community, serving on a number of boards including Hidden Villa, Rotary Club of Cupertino, and Euphrat Museum of Art.
 Eleanor holds a B.A. in English from Stanford University.